 DEFENSE EXPERT(S): Lloyd R. Saberski, M.D., pain management, New Haven, CT

-EDITOR’S NOTE: This report is based on information that was provided by plaintiff’s counsel and counsel of 6646 LLC, JJP Coleman, Singer, Daniel Weiss and David Weiss.
+EDITOR’S NOTE: This report is based on information that was provided by plaintiff’s counsel and counsel of 6646 LLC, JJP Coleman, Baruch Singer, Daniel Weiss and David Weiss.
 Additional information was gleaned from court documents.
 Disano Construction’s counsel did not respond to the reporter’s phone calls, and the remaining defendants’ counsel were not asked to contribute.